clementpoh/hashing/marking.md

-    proportional to the average number of items hashed to one hash table bucket, the complexity of both the hash functions is proportional to the number of items per hash table bucket, which assuming there is a relatively uniform distribution across the hash table , is 𝑛𝑠𝑖𝑧𝑒 on average, resulting in complexity of O(𝑛/𝑠𝑖𝑧𝑒) in the general case.
+    proportional to the average number of items hashed to one hash table bucket, the complexity of both the hash functions is proportional to the number of items per hash table bucket, which assuming there is a relatively uniform distribution across the hash table , is 𝑛/𝑠𝑖𝑧𝑒 on average, resulting in complexity of O(𝑛/𝑠𝑖𝑧𝑒) in the general case.
 However, if size is much larger than n (around 2+ times), the average case complexity for search and insert is O(1), as most buckets would have 0 or 1 items.
 (Which is what